Skip to content

 CHEF NOTES + TIPS

 • This can easily be made using all leftover ingredients.
-It’s important if you often fabricate a whole chicken to use in your cooking to freeze the chicken carcasses.
-Any leftover bones at all should be frozen.
+If you often fabricate a whole chicken to use in your cooking, it’s important to freeze the carcasses.
+Any leftover bones should also be frozen.

 Let's Cook - Chef Billy Parisi